Lynsey de Paul: Media mentions and influence

 Paul Phillips, the British singer-songwriter, journalist at Music Week, and a former A&R man and record producer at CBS Records, recalled "Lynsey de Paul was tougher than she looked, and more talented than her career appeared to allow for.
 She was the first female to win an Ivor Novello Award, and it wasn't her last.
 Her name as writer or co-writer is on a lot more songs than those you remember her for.
 She was a woman in what was, for sure, a man's world.
 For all her female and feminine attributes, she held her own with the toughest, including Sean Connery and James Coburn.
 Later, she learned self-defence and made documentaries on the subject, for other women.
 She donated to charities that helped battered women.
 Later still, she admitted her father had been violently abusive.
 Much of her post-pop life was devoted to bringing focus to ways in which women could protect themselves, mentally and physically.
 So she wasn't the pop poppet of her 70s image.
 She was a gifted musician, classically trained.
 She arranged and recorded various pieces of classical music, which she scored for her own style".
-Alan McGee chose "Sugar Me" as one of his favourite songs and praised de Paul's songwriting, especially "Storm in a Teacup" on the radio programme "Alice in Londonland" on Soho Radio.

-In an interview with Drew Tosh from Northern Soul about female singer-songwriters, Bronté Barbé said "In the early 70s UK musical landscape, Lynsey de Paul was the only British woman to achieve major success with her own work.
+In an interview with Drew Tosh from Northern Soul about female singer-songwriters, Bronté Barbé said: "In the early 70s UK musical landscape, Lynsey de Paul was the only British woman to achieve major success with her own work.
 She wrote 14 hits over five years and performed seven of them herself.
 In 1974 she became the first woman to win a coveted Ivor Novello song writing award going on to win another the following year.
 An accomplished pianist, producer and arranger, her distinctive multi-tracked falsetto vocals were later favoured by the likes of Enya.
-Often seen as a precursor to Kate Bush.
+Often seen as a precursor to Kate Bush".

 Light is shed on de Paul's character in the book Everybody Died, So I Got a Dog, written by the writer and radio presenter, Emily Dean, who as a girl was fascinated by her neighbour and she recounts wise advice that de Paul gave her.
-Dean also mentioned de Paul is a magazine interview she gave for Saga.
-De Paul is also mentioned a number of times in Broken Greek, the evocative memoir by the music writer by Pete Paphides.
+Dean also mentioned de Paul in a magazine interview she gave for Saga.
+De Paul is also mentioned several times in Broken Greek, the evocative memoir by the music writer by Pete Paphides.
 She also features prominently in the biography of James Coburn, written by Coburn's daughter-in-law and based on material from tapes recorded by Coburn for an unfinished autobiography.